Testing Reference#

 1. Descriptive Names#

-test user_creation_with_valid_email { }
+test "user creation with valid email" { }

-test walker_visits_all_connected_nodes { }
+test "walker visits all connected nodes" { }

-test t1 { }
+test "t1" { }

-test thing { }
+test "thing" { }

 2. One Focus Per Test#